 Yes, this successful resistance to Satan’s temptation launches Jesus’s ministry.
 But Jesus is also binding the strong man or Satan (Matt.
 12:29-32).
 A “new sheriff” is in town.

 Some readers will notice the different sequence between this passage here and in Luke 4:1-13.
 The second and third temptations have been switched.
 Why?
 It is anyone’s guess.
 So which one is the “true” sequence?
 Matthew uses the more specific time marker tote (pronounced toh-teh), “then,” while Luke does not have this word.
 This means that Luke was not going for strict chronology.
 However, an objector can still claim that the two temptations are switched and demand that they must not be.
 Another possible answer: Luke had a different source.
 However, an objector could point out that Luke’s source still does not match Matthew’s account.
 Round and around the objections go.

 Many postmodern critics read these ancient documents in bad faith, believing that the authors were liars and plagiarists.
-The critics employ the subtlety and finesse of a jackhammer and look for ways to put these ancient texts down.
+The critics employ no subtlety or finesse and look for ways to put these ancient texts down.
 They will never be satisfied.
 They belong to their own hyper-skeptical age.